kushkumarsoni/ecommerce/README.md

-# Hello this is ecommerce
+# In this tutorial we will create a ecommerce application